 The field supports the Jira markup wiki language.

-The Execution Evidences field lists the overall attachments related to the current execution and by clicking on the Add Evidences, opens the Attach Files dialog box.
+The Execution Evidences field lists the attachments related to the current execution and by clicking on the Add Evidence Icon, opens the Attach Files dialog box.

 This section includes some fields present on the Test issue.
 It often contains useful information for testers to execute the Test.